dashaaaa21/dashaaaa21/README.md

 # Hi there, I'm Daria!

-I'm beginning my journey in full-stack development and currently taking courses to master the creation of modern, responsive web applications.
+I’m starting my journey in full-stack development and recently completed the Full-Stack program at Hack Your Future in Amsterdam.

-💡 I have a background in design, which helps me combine UI/UX principles with web technologies to create user-friendly and stylish interfaces.
-I'm continuously improving my full-stack skills and actively working on new projects
+💡 I have a background in design, which allows me to combine UI/UX principles with web technologies to create user-friendly and visually appealing interfaces.
+I also hold a degree in Information Technology.
+I’m continuously improving my full-stack skills and actively working on new projects.

 ---